 So yeah, I’m a huge fan of Splunk.
 One thing I use it for out of the of office is to graph the health of my Internet connection.
 This is useful both for when I’m at home and when I am traveling–I just feed the output of ping into Splunk and then I can get graphs of packet loss and network latency.

 Let’s just jump into an example screen–here’s what I saw when I was a friend’s place and I uploaded a video to YouTube:

 I was on their wireless network and wanted to make sure that my upload didn’t cause any network issues.
 So I pulled up the dashboard after I was done and was able to confirm that while I caused some latency, the packet loss was minimal.

 The above dashboard was taken while I was on Amtrak–I was on my personal hotspot and we went through a tunnel which caused a complete loss of Internet connectivity for a couple of minutes.
 I watched this one unfold in realtime by putting Splunk on “real-time” mode, and was able to just sit back and wait until Internet connectivity came back–I didn’t have to keep trying to refresh a webpage or anything like that

 Installing the App

 First, make sure you have Docker installed on your machine.
-Once you do, you can stand up a container running this project and view the output with this command:
+Once you do, you can stand up a container running this project with this command:

 To add additional hosts or have a different admin password, it is just a matter of setting the right environment variables.
 Documentation of that, and the the underlying Dockerfiles and scripts can be found on the web at: